Landon S. Huffman

-Huffman has also competed in series such as the Virginia Late Model Triple Crown Series, the Carolina Pro Late Model Series, the I-95 Showdown Series, and the NASCAR Weekly Series.
+Huffman has competed in series such as the Virginia Late Model Triple Crown Series, the Carolina Pro Late Model Series, the I-95 Showdown Series, and the NASCAR Weekly Series.

+ARCA Menards Series

+In 2026, it was revealed that Huffman would participate in the pre-season test for the ARCA Menards Series at Daytona International Speedway, driving the No. 82 Chevrolet for Pinnacle Racing Group, where he set the 28th quickest time between the two sessions held.
+On March 12, it was announced that Huffman will run a partial ARCA schedule with CR7 Motorsports.

+NASCAR O'Reilly Auto Parts Series

+On September 9, 2026, it was announced that Huffman would drive the No. 43 at Bristol for SPS Racing in their debut's respectively.

 Personal life

 Huffman is the son of former NASCAR driver and current crew chief and team executive (for ARCA Menards Series team Pinnacle Racing Group) Shane Huffman.

 When he has competed in the CARS Tour, Huffman has competed against another Landon Huffman.
 Although they are both from North Carolina and both are sons of unrelated former NASCAR drivers Robert and Shane, they are not the same person.
 Throughout his time in the series, this Landon Huffman has often been designated on entry lists and race results as "Landon S. Huffman" to avoid confusion with the other Landon Huffman.

-Motorsports results
+Motorsports career results

+NASCAR

+(key) (Bold – Pole position awarded by qualifying time.
+Italics – Pole position earned by points standings or practice time. * – Most laps led.)